North Carolina’s ‘Bathroom Bill’ — GOP Legislators Blame New Governor For Failure To Repeal

 - Senate Republicans responded with a bill of their own — repealing the bathroom bill but forbidding additional local legislation for a period of six months.

-Jackson explains:
+Jackson explains.

 Now, however, over a week later, North Carolina’s Republican lawmakers are telling a different tale.
 Representative Phil Berger released a statement on Friday, in which he describes his view of the failure to repeal HB2.